Convenient once-daily

 Not actual size.

-• Dosage may be titrated after 1 week, if needed
+• Dosage may be titrated after 1 week

 • The maximum daily dose is 52.3 mg/10.4 mg